Admission only after intake, please see our website

-Admission only for those students who are enrolled in the governance track
+Admission only for those who are enrolled in the governance track.

-‘Regulating security on the internet’ is about law and regulation in relation to the internet.
 The Internet has become a critical infrastructure in our modern society.
-We use it at home, at work, and when in transit, to email, look up information on Google, or check in with friends via social media.
+It is ubiquitous: we use it at home, at work, and when in transit, to email, look up information on Google, or check in with friends via social media.
 This global network with its wide variety of application domains has enriched our lives and made them more fun and more efficient.
-But it also raises a host of legal and regulatory questions, especially in the field of security.
-As we have already seen in the introductory lecture on regulating the internet in the first course of this Executive Master, first and foremost, regulatory questions arise because the internet is a global network, on which individuals, businesses and governments from different countries and cultures interact.
+However, it has also created multiple vulnerabilities to security threats due to the growing dependency of our lives on information networks.
+This course will focus on the role of legal and regulatory frameworks in addressing security issues in cyberspace.

-Taken together, all of these questions lead to the following: how can we regulate the behaviours of individuals on the internet to ensure its safety and that of its users?
-What is the role of law in this promoting and protecting cybersecurity, and which other strategies for regulation exist, if and when law cannot deliver the proper levels of protection?
+Taken together, all of these questions lead to the following: how can we design regulatory frameworks that would ensure the safety of the Internet and its users?
+What is the role of law in this regard?
+Are there other regulatory strategies that we could implement when the law is not able to deliver a proper level of protection?

-Technological developments relating to the Internet in general and cybersecurity in particular occur at dazzling speed, and this entails that regulators and policy makers need to be able to think creatively and flexibly about solutions for potential problems.
-This course will provide students with an understanding of the complexity of some of the fundamental legal and regulatory issues in relation to cybersecurity, and it will equip them for the multidisciplinary dialogue with policy makers and ICT specialists that is necessary to tackle these issues.
+Technological developments relating to the Internet in general and cybersecurity in particular occur at dazzling speed.
+Regulators and policy makers need to be able to think creatively and flexibly about solutions for potential problems.
+This course will provide students with an understanding of the complexity of some of the fundamental and emerging legal and regulatory issues in relation to security in cyberspace and will equip them for the multidisciplinary dialogue with policy makers and ICT specialists that is necessary to tackle these issues.

 basic knowledge of regulation theory and the many means and ends of regulating human behaviour, of the web of key concepts in the fields of law and regulation that are relevant for the cybersecurity domain